-Staff at Silkstone State School take into account students' individual circumstances, such as their behaviour history, disability, mental health and wellbeing, religious and cultural considerations, home environment and care arrangements when teaching expectations, responding to inappropriate behaviour or applying a disciplinary consequence.
+Staff at Silkstone State School take into account students' individual circumstances, such as their behaviour history, support provisions and wellbeing, religious and cultural considerations, home environment and care arrangements when teaching expectations, responding to inappropriate behaviour or applying a disciplinary consequence.

 In considering the individual circumstances of each student, we recognise that the way we teach, the support we provide and the way we respond to students will differ.
-This reflects the principle of equality, where every student is given the support they need to be successful.
-This also means that not everyone will be treated the same, because treating everyone the same is not fair.
-For example, some students need additional support to interpret or understand an expectation.
-Others may benefit from more opportunities to practise a required skill or behaviour.
-For a small number of students, the use of certain disciplinary consequences may be considered inappropriate or ineffective due to complex trauma or family circumstances.
-These are all matters that our teachers and principal consider with each individual student in both the instruction of behaviour and the response to behaviour.

-Our teachers are also obliged by law to respect and protect the privacy of individual students, so while we understand the interest of other students, staff and parents to know what punishment another student might have received, we will not disclose or discuss this information with anyone but the student's family.
-This applies even if the behavioural incident, such as bullying, involves your child.
-You can be assured that school staff take all matters, such as bullying, very seriously and will address them appropriately.
-We expect that parents and students will respect the privacy of other students and families.
+This reflects the principle of equity, where every student is given the specific supports, they need to be successful, rather than fairness which dictates that everyone be treated the same regardless of need.
+For a small number of students, the use of certain disciplinary consequences may be considered inappropriate or ineffective due to matters that our teachers and principal consider with each individual student in both the instruction of behaviour and the response to behaviour.
+Staff at Silkstone State School are also obliged by law to respect and protect the privacy of students, , therefore we will not disclose or discuss information relating to behaviour consequences with anyone but the student's caregivers.
+In accordance with the Information Privacy Act (2009) and the Right to Information Act (2009), all school-based employees are required to be vigilant in the way personal information (of staff and students) is collected, stored, accessed, amended, used and disclosed.
+School staff take all matters seriously and will address them appropriately.
+We expect that our community will show patience and respect throughout our behaviour management process.

-If you have concerns about the behaviour of another student at the school, or the way our staff have responded to their behaviour, please make an appointment with either our deputy pincipals or school principal to discuss the matter.
+If you have concerns about the behaviour of another student at the school, or the way our staff have responded to their behaviour, please make an appointment with either of our deputy principals or school principal to discuss the matter.